Azure/azure-storage-ruby/README.md

 # Require the azure storage rubygem
 require "azure/storage"

+# Get an azure storage table service object from a specific instance of an Azure::Storage::Client
+tables = client.table_client

 # Create an azure storage table service object after you set up the credentials
 tables = Azure::Storage::Table::TableService.new